Balkan Adventure

 Day 2

 BudapestToday you have a full free day to explore Budapest, known as 'The Pearl of the Danube'.
 Admire intricate carvings on resplendent buildings, cross the iconic Chain Bridge to explore the Castle District, or simply meander through winding streets snacking on local delicacies.
-Budapest is a great city to enjoy from the water.
-Perhaps take a boat trip along the river or catch a funicular up to the castle for spectacular views of the Parliament Building.
-With so much to see and do, hiring a bicycle is another great way to move between the sights.
-Perhaps head to Statue Park to see the communist monuments that were removed from the city after the fall of the Iron Curtain.
-You might like to take a tour of the beautiful Hungarian State Opera House, or check out the Hungarian National Museum.
-One unmissable activity is a soak in the healing waters of Budapest's hot thermal baths.
+Budapest is a great city to enjoy from the water, so maybe take a boat trip along the river or catch a funicular up to the castle for spectacular views of the Parliament Building.
+Hiring a bicycle is another great way to move between the sights.

 Meals: Breakfast -